GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 **Purpose:** Ensure folks are making progress within their assigned Initiative areas and that people aren't blocked.

-At the individual level, it's important to walk into the day's stand-up prepared.
-It keeps the energy of the stand-up high and everyone engaged.

 **Meeting Flow:**

-1. Each team member gives an update on:
-    1. Activity updates
-        1. Past
-        1. Current
+1. For each participant:
+   1. Filter board by `assignee:<GITHUB_USERNAME>`
+   1. Give status updates on issues from right to left (`Blocked/Watching` through `In Progress`), top to bottom in each column
+   1. What they plan to start next
-        1. Future
+   1. Raise any:
-    1. Current blockers, things that need feedback, cards that you're waiting on others in order to progress
-    1. Any help needed
+      - Current blockers
+      - Things that need feedback
+      - Help needed
    1. Review of calendar items that others might benefit from attending or knowing about
 1. OpsRotation person leads looking at any any pull requests that would be useful to review as a group

 #### What to work on